Irrational rotation

-$T_\theta^i(x) \ne x$ when $1 \le i < b$.
+$f_\theta^i(x) \ne x$ when $1 \le i < b$.

 Significance

 Irrational rotations form a fundamental example in the theory of dynamical systems.
-According to the Denjoy theorem, every orientation-preserving C^{2}-diffeomorphism of the circle with an irrational rotation number θ is topologically conjugate to T_{θ}.
+According to the Denjoy theorem, every orientation-preserving C^{2}-diffeomorphism of the circle with an irrational rotation number θ is topologically conjugate to f_{θ}.
 An irrational rotation is a measure-preserving ergodic transformation, but it is not mixing.
 The Poincaré map for the dynamical system associated with the Kronecker foliation on a torus with angle θ> is the irrational rotation by θ.
 C*-algebras associated with irrational rotations, known as irrational rotation algebras, have been extensively studied.